magore/hp85disk/README.md

        * Useful if you are trying this on a non **HP85** device
        * See the [sdcard/hpdisk.cfg](sdcard/hpdisk.cfg) for documentation on the full list of debugging options
      * The emulator can passively log all transactions between real hardware on the **GPIB** bus
-       * Use the "gpib trace *logfile*" command - pressing any key exits - no emulation is done in this mode.
+       * Use the **gpib trace logfile** command - pressing any key exits - no emulation is done in this mode.
          * **NOTE: on V2 boards , due to the GPIB buffers, we can not trace NDAC, NRFD and SRQ currently**
            * The GPIB buffers prevent looking at all signals at once
        * You can use this to help understand what is sent to and from your real disks.